yousefalm1/emerge-fitness-website/README.md

 ## Testing

-- I tested the website on Chrome, Safari and Firefox.
-- I tested all the links and button included on the website on all browseres
+- I used Chrome, Safari, and Firefox to test the website.
-- I used the dev tools to test to confirm the website is responsive.
+- I used the dev tools to test to make sure the website is responsive, and I tested every link and button on the site on every browser.
-- I also used a website called https://responsivedesignchecker.com/ which was recommended by my mentor to test the responsiveness.
+- To check the responsiveness, I also used a website called https://responsivedesignchecker.com/, which was suggested by my mentor.

 ---

 ### Bugs

-- The first bug was with the header this was beacuse when i started wrting the code for it i didnt use flex box and as i counitued with the project i started using flex box, this causes problmes with responsiveness of the page.
-Therefore i had to rewrite the the css for the header using flex box.
+- The bug issue was with the header because I didn't use flex box when I first started writing the code for it but as I continued working on the project, I started using flex box, which causes issues with the responsiveness of the page.
+As a result, I had to use flex box to rewrite the header's CSS.
-- The secound bug was the footer logo and address was moving left on smaller screens,i fixed this by using a media query and using text align: center.
+- On smaller screens, the footer's logo and address moved to the left.
+I was able to fix this by using a media query and text align: centre.
-- The third bug was for the hero image i added backgroud-size this made this image looked streched and no aappealing to look at therofre the soultion i used was removing the backgroud size which made the imgae look way better.
+- The third issue was that I added background-size to the hero image, which made it appear stretched and unappealing to look at.
+The solution I used was to remove the background-size, which significantly improved the image's appearance.
+- When the dimensions go under

 ---